InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/service-chains/infra-did-parachain/add-keys.md

 ---
-title: Adding Public Keys to Infra DID
+title: Adding Public Keys to InfraDID
-description: This tutorial explains how to add public keys to a DID registered on the Infra DID parachain.
+description: This tutorial explains how to add public keys to a DID registered on InfraDID parachain.
 keywords:
   - parachain
   - DID